Gallery Hours: February 27–March 4; 5:30–7:30pm

 Norma Jeane (the artist) was born when Marilyn Monroe (the movie star) died: in the night between August 4th and 5th, 1962.
 By taking possession of somebody else’s personal data, renouncing a specific gender, and creating a proliferation of personalities, NJ is an artist without a body, and therefore without a personal biography that extends beyond his/her artistic curriculum.
 Norma Jeane’s work has been featured in solo and group exhibitons worldwide including MoMA, P.S.1 and Swiss Institute, New York; Palais de Tokyo, Paris; Helmhaus, Zurich; Frieze Project, London; Schirn Kunsthalle, Frankfurt; Martin Gropius Bau, Berlin; Culture Station 284, Seoul; Galleria Continua, Beijing; Biennale de Lyon, Venice Biennale, and Liverpool Biennial.

-Norma Jeane: Scene with ShyBot is curated by Dena Beard and Marina Pugliese and is a collaboration between The Lab and the IIC (Italian Cultural Institute - San Francisco) with support of Desert X and CODAME ART+TECH.
+A part of the Mapping the City project, Norma Jeane: Scene with ShyBot is curated by Marina Pugliese and Dena Beard, and is a collaboration between The Lab and the Italian Cultural Institute of San Francisco, with support of Desert X and Codame Art+Tech.